 Dr. Ivana Ožanić Roguljić, research associate

-Before joining the Institute of Archaeology, she worked as a curator at the Archaeological Museum in Zagreb (2000 – 2003) and the Municipal Museum in Vinkovci (2003 – 2004).
-From 2004 to 2006 she was junior researcher at the Department of Archaeology, Faculty of Humanities and Social Sciences of the University of Zagreb and in 2007 she started working at the Institute of Archaeology, where, in 2012, she was appointed to the academic title of research associate.
+Ivana Ožanić Roguljić (PI) graduated from the Department of Archaeology at the Faculty of Humanities and Social Sciences, University of Zagreb in 1998.
+She received her Master's degree in 2004 from the Department of Archaeology at the Faculty of Humanities and Social Sciences, University of Zagreb, where she also received her PhD in 2012.
+Before joining the Institute of Archaeology she worked as a curator at the Archaeological Museum in Zagreb (2000 – 2003) and the Municipal Museum in Vinkovci (2003 – 2004).
+From 2004 to 2006 she was junior researcher at the Department of Archaeology, Faculty of Humanities and Social Sciences of the University of Zagreb and in 2007 she started working at the Institute of Archaeology, where, in 2012, she was appointed to the academic title of the research associate.